day8/re-frame/docs/MentalModelOmnibus.md

 `Events` are central to re-frame's architecture.
 Nothing happens without a dispatched event.

-Every app will have a different `events`, indeed, part of your job will be to design exactly the right set of them.
+Every app will have a different `events`.
+Indeed, part of your job will be to design exactly the right set of them.
 For your app,`events` will be the "language of the system".
 They capture intent (generally the user's intent).
 They provide the eloquence.